ros2/ros2_documentation/source/ROS-Framework/nodes/Working-with-nodes/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes.rst

 Each node in ROS should be responsible for a single modular purpose, for example, controlling the wheel motors or publishing the sensor data from a laser range-finder.
 Each node can send and receive data from other nodes via topics, services, actions, or parameters.

+The following diagram shows nodes exchanging data through a topic and a service:

 .. image:: images/Nodes-TopicandService.gif

 A full robotic system is comprised of many nodes working together.